rahull1616dass/VR_Cues/docs/functional_requirements.md

 The supervisor sees a List\<Cue> from which he can do basic CRUD Operations.

+- val cue_id: String
-- val id: String
+- val place_id: String
 - var name: Stringst
 - val position: Vector3
-- val transformation: Transformation (can there be a cue that actually moves?)
+- val transformation: Parent (can there be a cue that actually moves?)
 - duration: float # The amount of time that the cue should be displayed after which point it disappears.
+- Var Image : Background
+- Var Color : Background Color

 ### Textbox

+* Var Text: display text
+* Var Color: Text Color

 ### Poll

-- RadioButttons or Toggles
+- Var Toggles: RadioButttons or Toggles
+- Var Text: Display text
+- Var Image: Background
+- Var Color: Background Color
--
+- Var Color: Text Color
+- Var Action: Callback action on clicking toggle
+- Var Action: Callback action on clicking text

+### Button

+* Var TextBox: Button text
+* Var CustomImage: custom image for button

-### Image
+### CustomImage

+* Var Color: Color of the Image
+* Var Action: Callback action on clicking the image

 ### Video